Skip to Main Content

 Planning Your Visit

 Moonrise is located at Eden House in Al Satwa, Dubai.
-The price tier is at the leading of the market ($$$$), consistent with the Michelin-starred tasting menu format and the capacity constraints.
+The price tier is at the top of the market ($$$$), consistent with the Michelin-starred tasting menu format and the capacity constraints.
+Reservations are essential, and dinner is served Tuesday through Saturday from 6 PM to midnight.
 The Google rating of 4.8 from 263 reviews is a meaningful data point given the scarcity of seats; the volume of reviews relative to maximum capacity indicates strong repeat engagement with the broader dining community.

 VenueFormatCapacityPrice TierAwards